brianmartinil/tricopter-lr-build/README.md

 ## Firmware

 I tried dRonin when I was using an F4 FC, because it took advantage of the tail servo feedback wire.
 It is pretty bare-bones by modern firmware standards.
 I switched to Betaflight and didn't notice any huge loss in performance (I am not what you would call a great drone pilot, keep that in mind).
-Since moving up to the Kakute F7, I have only used Betaflight.
+I started with Betaflight on the F7 but have since switched to iNAV.

+### iNAV

+I'm still working on getting iNAV set up for the Tri LR.
+With the current values in the dump/diffs, I am getting pretty decent acro mode flight, RTH, and position hold.

+TODOs:
+* I accidentally crashed it while disarming when I meant to switch to position hold.
+Need to look into a custom mix/logic on the transmitter to only allow disarm if the momentary switch is held while the arm switch is moved.
+* Slight tail wag in horizon mode hover.
+* Need to PID tune aggressively.
+I'm happy-ish with the yaw PIDs but pitch and roll need to be fixed up.
+Probably need to reduce Ps, reduce Is, then tweak D.  Roll and pitch rates are higher than necessary.
+This is supposed to be a long-range cruiser.
+* Need to increase max angle in angle mode.
+Feels sluggish.

+Notes:
+* Before first flight, use stick commands to do compass alighment outdoors.
+* First flight outdoors, in case it's unflyable or flies to the moon.
+* Indoors (or dead calm outdoors) use stick commands to trim acclerometer settings for zero drift in horizon mode.
+Really helps with position hold.

 ### Betaflight setup notes

+**Note**: I have given up on Betaflight because I do long range and I needed better navigation features.
+Consider this stuff outdated.

 * I used the CLI to remap the motors because I wired them completely out of order (hence the lack of detail in the wiring section above).
 * You need to use the CLI to remap the servo 1 port to the pin `C09` (the former MOTOR 1 pin), so that Betaflight can drive the tail servo.
 This is a difference from the Kakute F4.
 With the F4, you had to use the LED port.